Vision & Intent

 ‘Our education system has to prepare children for a world we cannot imagine’ (Dylan William 2013).

-Meadow First School’s curriculum is unique and begins with the needs of the learner.
+One of our principles for the curriculum is centred around the unique child and begins with the needs of the learner.
 Our inclusive approach ensures that all children grow as independent and confident individuals who will be successful life long learners.
 All have high aspirations of themselves and what they can achieve in a rapidly evolving world.
 They will be leaders of change.

 We have developed our curriculum around 5 core principles: